ummagohil/X-ray-vision/README.md

 # 🩻X-Ray Vision

-Allow users to upload .TIFF files from oepn source sources to React frontend, which is either stored in a Supabase datbase or AWS S3 bucket snd analysed via OpenCV library.
+Allow users to upload files to React frontend, which is either stored in a Supabase datbase or AWS S3 bucket snd analysed via OpenCV library.

 ### 📋Aims of App